runemadsen/rune.js/documentation.md

 Creates a new instance to be used for all drawing methods.
 You can use multiple instances on a single page. `options` is a JavaScript object that can hold the following properties.

 - `container` - String selector or DOM element used as container for the SVG.
-- `width` - Number.
+- `width` - Number or percentage string (browser only).
 The width of the SVG
-- `height` - Number.
+- `height` - Number or percentage string (browser only).
 The height of the SVG
 - `frameRate` - Number.
 The framerate used for the draw event
 - `debug` - Boolean.
 Enables debug mode